grafana/k6-docs/src/data/markdown/docs/03 cloud/03 Manage/01 Thresholds.md

 ## See Also

-For more information about thresholds and how to use them in your tests, please refer to our documentation - [What are thresholds?](/using-k6/thresholds/#what-are-thresholdss)
+For more [information about thresholds](/using-k6/thresholds/#what-are-thresholdss) and how to use them in your tests, please refer to our documentation.